Tuesday, December 03, 2013

-The new NEDL products, like the 2009 NEDL list drugs and the Provincial Essential Drug List medicines which have deadlines throughout 2013, all have similar requirements for acquiring serial numbers from the CFDA, applying the serial numbers at the case and unit package level and reporting on various commissioning and inventory movement transactions.
+The new NEDL products, like the 2009 NEDL list drugs and the Provincial Essential Drug List medicines which have deadlines throughout 2013, all have similar requirements for acquiring serial numbers from the CFDA, applying the serial numbers at the case and unit package level and reporting on various commissioning and inventory movement transactions across the supply chain.

 TraceLink and special guest David Colombo of Eli Lilly recently gave a detailed explanation of the deadlines and the operational and technical requirements for companies in the supply chain with respect to China serialization and traceability reporting compliance.

 You can watch a streaming replay here: China Serialization Webinar

 The Director General of Foreign Trade (DGFT) in India has announced that India has deferred primary level (e.g. blister pack) barcoding for track and trace of exported pharmaceuticals one year to July 1, 2014.
 The original date of implementation for this requirement was to have been July 1, 2013.

 This was the third phase of serialization and barcoding of pharmaceuticals manufactured/packaged in India and destined for export.
 The previous two phases for tertiary and secondary (unit or package) level serialization were implemented in 2012.

 The DGFT described the change in the public notice no. 54(RE-2012) published on April 5th.
 Link to the notice.
 Navigate to the Public Notices section, Public Notices 2012-2013 and click on the link for notice 54(RE-2012)/ 2009-2014,

 - FDA Drug Quality and Security Act Stakeholder Discussion Notes

 - H.R.
 3204 Passes Senate, Drug Quality and Security Act to Become Law